How do I Get Started?

-- Our Rules of Use (PDF) must be read and signed at this time.
+- Rules of use PDF must be read and signed at this time.
 We ask that you strictly comply to this policy for as long as you use the core facility equipment.

 - Username and password to access our on-line reservation system.

-- Card-key access to room 5B08 and/or 6B20.
-Card-key access is managed by Public Safety and takes up to 2 weeks.
+- Card-key access to the main microscope room, EM Facilities and/or Tissue Culture/Tissue Prep.
+Card-key access is managed by Public Safety and will generally be processed within 24hrs of the request.